zaproxy/zaproxy-website/site/content/faq/what-is-the-default-directory-that-zap-uses.md

 The default directory that ZAP uses depends on the OS.

+You can open the ZAP Home directory in your OS's file explorer in ZAP via `Help` > `Support Info ...` and by clicking on the `Open ZAP Home` button.

 It can be overridden using the `-dir` [command line](/docs/desktop/cmdline/) option.

 The default or home directory contains ZAP files added or modified at runtime.
 Including (but not limited to): config files, add-ons, input files, logs, etc. It is also the save location, for: scripts, active scan policy files, exported contexts, etc.